MicrosoftDocs/azure-docs/DevCenter/Java/HowTo/howto_java_compute_task.md

         java -jar TSPSolver.jar 8

  If you don't specify a number, it will run for 10 cities.
-The larger the number that you specify, the longer the solver will run.
+  <p/>Note that the larger the number that you specify, the longer the solver will run.
+For example, running for 14 cities could take several minutes, and 15 cities could take several hours.
+Running for 16 or more cities could result in days of runtime (eventually weeks, months, and years).
+This is due to the rapid increase in the number of permutations evaluated by the solver as the number of cities increases.
  <p/>At this point, the queue should be populated.

 ### How to run the monitoring client application